sc0ttwad3/roam-book-research-backup-actions/README.md

 # roam-book-research-backup-actions

-Note:  GitHub will stop backups (all actions) in this repository if it sees to changes to the repository in 60days.
+Note:  GitHub will stop backups (all actions) in this repository if it sees no changes to the repository in 60days.
 You must make changes in this repository for it to continue working at least once-a-month.